melt-umn/melt-website/index.md

 # Minnesota Extensible Language Tools

-Our main research interests are in the declarative specification of programming languages semantics and transformations for optimization.
-We are specifically interested in techniques that lead to a high degree of modularity in the composition of language specifications.
-This is so that specifications for language features can be easily combined to create specifications for new languages.
+Our main research interests are in declarative specifications for programming language syntax, semantics, and optimizing transformations.
+We are specifically interested in techniques that lead to a *high degree of modularity* in the composition of language specifications.
+We have designed a few unique tools that automatically compose and implement such specifications to create pre-processors, compilers and optimizers for the newly specified languages.

-We
-are thus interested in tools that automatically compose and implement such specifications to create pre-processors, compilers and optimizers for the newly specified languages.

 ## Extensible languages and compiler frameworks:

-Specifically we are interested in tools and techinques that allow a programmer, who is not an expert in language or compiler construction, to extend their language with new domain-specific syntax, semantic analyses, and optimizations.
+Specifically we are interested in tools and techinques that allow a programmer, who is not an expert in language or compiler construction, to easily import independently-developed (domain-specific) language features into their programming language.
+These features may add new syntax, semantic analyses, and optimizations to the language.
 This extendend language raises the level of abstraction to that of the task at hand and, we conjecture, makes software development less time consuming and less error-prone.

 There are many research efforts in extensible langauges to support the highly modular design of programming languages.
 We are interested in